explosion/spacy-services/README.md

 A simple [Falcon](https://falconframework.org/) app for exposing a spaCy dependency parser and spaCy named entity recognition model as a REST microservice, formatted for the [displaCy.js](https://github.com/explosion/displacy) and [displaCy ENT](https://github.com/explosion/displacy-ent) visualiser.
 For more info on the rendering on the front-end that consumes the data produced by this service, see [this blog post](https://explosion.ai/blog/displacy-js-nlp-visualizer).

-The service exposes two endpoints that accept POST requests.
+The service exposes two endpoints that accept POST requests, and two endpoints that accept GET requests to describe the available models and schemas.

 ---